 The chemicals in chlorine can cause dogs’ skin to become dry and itchy, and their coat to become dull or take on a green tint.
 Lakes and ponds carry bacteria and algae that can be harmful to your dog’s coat.
 And for those beach-goers, the sun, salt and sand can be tough on your dog’s skin.

-One way to help avoid these issues is to use a conditioning spray over your dog’s coat before going into a pool, pond, or lake.
+One way to help avoid these issues is to use a protective wax over your dog’s nose and paws before going into a pool, pond, or lake.
 When your pet is done swimming, rinse them with cold, clean water and towel them off or blow-dry thoroughly.
 If your dog has a long or thick coat, you may want to re-rinse and brush out any tangles.
 After any beach trip, give your dog a thorough brushing to dislodge any uncomfortable sand and salt in their coat.

 Lastly, don’t forget: After swimming, it’s very important to dry out your pet’s ears and collar!
-This prevents potential ear infections or hot spots along the neck where the collar sits.
+This prevents potential ear infections or irritations along the neck where the collar sits.

 Many people think that giving their dog a “buzzcut” in the summer will keep them cool, but think twice before shaving off all of your dog’s fur!
 Always consult with a professional groomer first.
 For some breeds, their coat provides important cooling properties and protection from sunburn, and shaving can actually put them at higher risk of overheating.
 With that said, a summer trim can be beneficial to certain breeds.
 Ask your groomer or vet what type of haircut would best benefit your furry friend’s hair type.